Determining the tuition fee rate

 There are some exceptions.
 You will still be entitled to pay the lower statutory tuition fee for the second programme on bachelor's or master's level, if:

-- your second Dutch bachelor’s programme is in the area of healthcare or education, and you have not yet obtained a bachelor’s degree in one of these areas
+- your second Dutch bachelor’s programme is in the area of healthcare or education, and you have not yet obtained a bachelor’s degree in one of these two areas

-- your second Dutch master’s programme is in the area of healthcare or education, and you have not yet obtained a master’s degree in one of these areas.
+- your second Dutch master’s programme is in the area of healthcare or education, and you have not yet obtained a master’s degree in one of these two areas.

 You can find an overview of all study programmes in the Netherlands in the Central Register for Higher Education Programmes (CROHO) on the DUO website This list also indicates whether each programme falls into the category of healthcare, education or other.